dr460nf1r3/dr460nixed/README.md

 ## What settings does the installer provide?

-Right now, it basically just bootstraps a basic desktop environment with theming, Nix and OS related defaults to have common things working out of the box.
+Right now, it basically just bootstraps a basic desktop environment with theming, Nix, and OS-related defaults to have common things working out of the box.

 ```nix
 {